-- Hurricane Hunters found that Tropical Depression #28 strengthened overnight into Tropical Storm Zeta. - The center is located about 300 miles south of the western tip of Cuba and is currently stationary. - Zeta has maximum sustained winds of 40 mph.
-Slow strengthening is forecast over the next 72 hours, and is forecast to be a hurricane on Tuesday as it moves into the Gulf of Mexico. - There is higher uncertainty than usual in the track forecast, and the system is forecast to make landfall as a strong Tropical storm on Wednesday anywhere from the Florida Panhandle to Louisiana.
+- Hurricane Hunters investigated the system again this afternoon and found that is remains disorganized. - However, maximum sustained winds have increased to 50 mph. - The center is located about 300 miles south of the western tip of Cuba and is currently stationary. - Slow strengthening is forecast over the next 24 hours, and Zeta is forecast to be a hurricane Monday afternoon and Tuesday as it moves across/near the Yucatan Peninsula and into the Gulf of Mexico. - However, conditions become unfavorable in the northern Gulf of Mexico and additional intensification is not anticipated through landfall. - There is higher uncertainty than usual in the track forecast, and the system is forecast to make landfall at or near hurricane intensity on Wednesday anywhere from the Florida Panhandle to Louisiana.